boldingd/EclipsePhaseContent/HumbleBeginnings.md

 | Languages | French, English, Skyward Barsoomian, Chinese, Russian |
 | Location | Main Belt |
 | Faction | Autonomist, Skyward Collective |

+Armoise is a beehave habitat located inside a roughly-spherical S-type asteroid about 11km in diameter.
+The asteroid was claimed by an Extropian microcorp and mined extensively between BF 19 and 11, after which it was abandoned.
+Over the next fifteen years, it saw occasional visits from scavengers and squatters; in AF 5, it was unoccupied.
+The microcorp that had originally claimed the asteroid had broken up after they finished mining it — not an unusual arrangement.
+The Collective contacted several of the principles, who where willing to sell their claim on the rock for a pittance of @-rep and credits, since they had neither the desire not capability to make any use of it.

+While almost all of the equipment had since been either stolen or scrapped for feed-stock, the physical hulls of the beehive hab-modules where intact — for the most part, anyway.
+A team was dispatched from Égalité with nanofabbing gear and construction mechs; sixteen months later, basic power and life-support had been established, and enough of the caverns and tunnels had been refurbished to provide living space for more than a thousand people.

+Over the last five years, the work has continued; all of the original modules have since been either restored or scrapped for feed-stock, with new construction occuring in mining tunnels and caverns.

+While the asteroid does still contain small metal deposites, it is generally metal-poor; fortunately, the residents of Égalité are used to operating without easy access to metals, and have brought with them many techniques perfected in the outer system.

+The asteroid's present population is approximately nine thousand, drawn from the Extropian belt, Mars, and Jupiter.
+If other, similar beehive habs are any guide, the habitat's ultimate carrying capacity might be in the area of ninety thousand people.

 ### Secret Hab near Égalité